Top 9 Colorado Springs Hikes Within 30 Minutes of Downtown

 While high adventure, adrenaline thrilling outdoor adventures can be fun, there is something comforting about the reliable, and yet still beautiful, easy hike.

-With over 20 years of living in Colorado Springs under my belt, Melody shares a few more short and easy dependable trails she hikes on repeat.
+With over 20 years of living in Colorado Springs under her belt, Melody shares a few more short and easy dependable trails she hikes on repeat.

 Colorado Springs Vacation Homes Just Minutes From Your Hiking Adventures